OpenAI

 mcpServer (producer)

 MCP (Model Context Protocol) server configurations.
-Define servers using prefix notation: mcpServer..transportType=stdiossestreamableHttp, mcpServer..command= (stdio), mcpServer..args= (stdio), mcpServer..url= (sse/streamableHttp).
+Define servers using prefix notation: mcpServer..transportType=stdiossestreamableHttp, (Note that sse is deprecated) mcpServer..command= (stdio), mcpServer..args= (stdio), mcpServer..url= (sse/streamableHttp), mcpServer..oauthProfile= (OAuth profile for HTTP auth, requires camel-oauth).
 This is a multi-value option with prefix: mcpServer.

 Map